Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Theory and Observational Error

+Given an observable $x$ that has some true distribution function $v(x)$, it imparts a bias on the observed distribution function $u(x)$.
+This effect, called Eddington bias, and methods to correct for it were first discussed in \citet{1913MNRAS..73..359E}.
+Such bias can be understood to impart a multiplicative shift in the two distribution functions,

+In the case of an exponentially falling true distribution function, $v(x)=e^{-kx}$, common in astronomy, the bias in the observable can be given as a shift in the observable $x$.
+Instead of correcting for the reported number counts in Eq.~\eqref{eq:numbercounts}, one can correct for the reported observable, which for our purposes is the object mass, $M$.
+For the case of a log-normal distribution in $\ln M$, with random error $\sigma_{\ln M}$, $\Delta x = \ln M_\mathrm{edd} - \ln M_\mathrm{obs}$ is the shift between the true and observed mass that reproduces the same multiplicative shift in Eq.~\eqref{eq:numbercounts}.
+This is

+and since $k>0$, the observed mass of an object is shifted to be greater than its true mass. \textit{This} is what is traditionally referred to as the Eddington bias.
+The effect of this bias is significant, and was studied along with important considerations of extreme value statistics of these galaxies in \citet{Lovell:2022bhx}.

+Since the underlying HMF is not purely exponential, we must adopt a formalism more flexible than Eddington bias for exponential distributions.
+A more flexible methodology was used by Lima and Hu~\cite{Lima:2005tt} (LH).
+That work was primarily focused on low-$z$ cluster surveys.
+Their considerations are similar to Eddington's, but are not for the observable quantity's distribution, such as magnitude, luminosity, or inferred stellar mass, but rather this bias within the underlying framework of the dark matter halo model.
+The HMF is steep and nearly exponential at large masses, leading to the need for an Eddington-like correction.
+Following LH, we correct for this Eddington-like bias by convolving the volume averaged HMF with an error function,

-For illustration, in Fig.\ \ref{fig:MBK sys} we set $\ln M_\mathrm{bias} = 0$ and take $\sigma_{\ln M}$ from the lower mass uncertainty of the source.
-The resulting $\rho_\star$ curves, shown in purple, shift upward (equivalently, the required $\epsilon$ shifts downward), reflecting the expected Eddington-like bias.
+For illustration, in Fig.\ \ref{fig:MBK sys} we set $\ln M_\mathrm{sys} = 0$ and take $\sigma_{\ln M}$ from the lower mass uncertainty of the source.
+The resulting $\rho_\star$ curves, shown in purple, shift upward compared to those in Fig.\ \ref{fig:MBK Reed vs Yung and sample var} (equivalently, the required $\epsilon$ shifts downward), reflecting the expected Eddington-like bias.
+While the shift is small, this equation provides a consistent framework for incorporating systematic uncertainties.
+We find that the asymmetry bias correction $\ln M_\mathrm{edd} - \ln M_\mathrm{obs}$ using LH is smaller by a factor of $\sim\!
+3$, on average, than the Eddington bias correction $-(1/2)k \sigma_{\ln M}^2$ in $\ln M$ Eq.~\eqref{eq:lnM}.

-Note that the upscattering of low-luminosity objects in a falling luminosity function has been of interest for some time, starting with bias in star population measures by Eddington \cite{1913MNRAS..73..359E} and Malmquist \cite{Malmquist_1922}.
-For recent extensions and applications, see Refs.~\cite{2005MNRAS.362..321B,Teerikorpi:2015pda}.
-These methods have been used to analyze the extreme value statistics of the JWST galaxies \cite{Lovell:2022bhx}.
-Previous work along these lines employs the distribution in luminosity or magnitude space, and the implications of its related scatter.
-Our work is distinct from these prior studies by connecting the stellar density to the halo model framework, including its underlying HMF, and the primordial linear matter clustering from which the HMF originates.

-\textit{Systematic Errors} --- Stellar masses are derived from SED fitting and can vary substantially across modeling choices~\cite{Labbe:2022ahb, haro_spectroscopic_2023, Perez-Gonzalez:2025bqr}.
-We therefore treat SED-model dependence as a systematic uncertainty.